benbusby/y2k/README.md

 - **Why doesn't Y2K have X feature?**

-I probably just haven't implemented it yet -- it's still a work in progress.
+The language is still in development.
 Feel free to open an issue, or refer to the [Contributing](#contributing) section if you'd like to help out!

 _____